Isaac-Irvine/Roasterer/readme.md

 - add in wild cards
 - add available for training in Jobs and Cycles table
 - refactor data types. i.e use sets more
+- find a way to calculate weather its possible to have a valid roaster
-- Should I be using BFS?
+- Should I be using BFS? probably yeah

-##Todo today:
+#Known bugs
-- sort jobs better in finder algorithm
+- finder algorithm not guaranteed to find best solution
+- will search for longer than the lifetime of the universe if no solution is available